FredHutch/pw-differential-expression/README.md

  - `comp_col`: Column used for comparison
  - `comp_ref`: For categorical comparisons, the label used for the reference group
  - `group_cols`: Comma separated list indicating any columns which contain batch information which will be normalized before testing the comparison group
+ - `filter`: Optional expression used to filter specimens used for the comparison

  Note: Interaction terms are not currently supported.